ismael-lajaaiti/species-stability/README.md

-# Revealing the organization of species stability in ecological communities
+# Linking biotic interactions to species stability

-Code to reproduce the figures of the manuscript *Revealing the organization of species stability in ecological communities*.
+Code to reproduce the figures of the manuscript *Linking biotic interactions to species stability*.

 ## Generate the figures of the article